 If it doesn’t already, your website MUST have an SSL Certificate to show it is safe and secure as part of the steps you need to take to ensure your website is GDPR compliant.

-As a result of GDPR, it is also safe to assume that all leading search engines algorithms are being updated to rank sites that are not SSL encrypted below sites that are SSL encrypted, as well as displaying warning message to users completing forms or supplying personal data.
+All leading search engines algorithms rank sites that are not SSL encrypted below sites that are SSL encrypted, as well as displaying warning message to users completing forms or supplying personal data.

 What does an SSL Certificate do and why do you need one?